nz/elasticmill/Readme.md

 ## Quick start

-ElasticMill has been designed for deployment on Heroku, using the Bonsai Elasticsearch and IronMQ addons.
+ElasticMill has been designed for deployment on Heroku, using the Bonsai Elasticsearch addons.

 ```bash
 git clone http://github.com/onemorecloud/elasticmill.git